Vril: Plot summary

 A young, independent, wealthy traveller (the Narrator) visits a friend, a mining engineer.
 They explore a natural chasm in a mine which has been exposed by an exploratory shaft.
 Using a grappling hook and rope, the Narrator reaches the bottom of the chasm safely, but as the engineer follows, the hook dislodges and the engineer falls to his death.
 The Narrator is unable to ascend back up the chasm, so makes his way into a subterranean world occupied by beings who in some ways seem to resemble angels and their face that of a sphinx.
 They have a skin tone similar to that of Amerindians, however "richer and softer", large black eyes, and "brows arched as a semicircle".
 He befriends the first being he meets, who guides him around a city that is reminiscent of ancient Egyptian architecture.
 The Narrator meets his host's wife, two sons and daughter who learn to speak English by way of a makeshift dictionary during which the narrator unconsciously teaches them the language.

 The Narrator discovers that these beings, who call themselves Vril-ya, have great telepathic and other parapsychological abilities, such as being able to transmit information, get rid of pain, and put others to sleep.
 The Narrator is offended by the idea that the Vril-ya are better adapted to learn about him than he is to learn about them.
 Nevertheless, the guide (who turns out to be a magistrate) and his son Taë behave kindly towards him.

-The Narrator soon discovers that the Vril-ya are descendants of an antediluvian civilization called the Ana, who live in networks of caverns linked by tunnels.
-Originally surface dwellers, they fled underground thousands of years ago to escape a massive flood and gained greater power by facing and dominating the harsh conditions of the Earth.
+The Narrator soon discovers that the Vril-ya are descendants of an antediluvian civilisation called the Ana, who live in networks of caverns linked by tunnels.
+Originally surface-dwellers, they fled underground thousands of years ago to escape a massive flood and gained greater power by facing and dominating the harsh conditions of the Earth.
 The place where the Narrator descended houses 12,000 families, one of the largest groups and at the upper limit of population size before a chunk of the population will be splintered off and sent to build a new city on un-inhabited land.
 Their society is a technologically supported Utopia, chief among their tools being an "all-permeating fluid" called "Vril", a latent source of energy that the spiritually elevated hosts are able to master through training of their will, to a degree that depends on their hereditary constitution.
 This mastery gives them access to an extraordinary force that can be controlled at will.
 It is this fluid that the Vril-ya employ to communicate with the Narrator.
 The powers of the Vril include the ability to heal, change, and destroy beings and things; the destructive powers in particular are immense, allowing a few young Vril-ya children to destroy entire cities if necessary.